Building Other Structures

 Tip:

-Nail few nails half-way at the bottom each post where concrete will be poured.
-This will provide stronger holding bond with the concrete footing.
+Nail a few nails half-way into the bottom of each post, at the level where the concrete will be poured.
+This will provide a stronger holding bond with the concrete footing.

 Roof: Wooden Frame + Corrugated Sheets

-It is difficult to work on top of the wooden roof frame (painting, attaching roofing sheets, etc.).
-You can use couple wide boards to stand and work on, moving them as needed.
-(Two of them so you can stand on one board while repositioning another).
+It is difficult to work on top of a wooden roof frame (painting, attaching roofing sheets, etc.).
+The use of wide boards will make this task easier.
+(Use two of them, so you can stand on one board while repositioning the other).

 Summer Kitchen Future Developments